matthew-shaw/matthew-shaw.github.io/docs/blog/posts/predictability-paradox.md

 This dynamic creates what is essentially a permission anti-pattern.
 A software engineer should never have to ask permission to write automated tests, refactor a brittle component, or secure a vulnerable endpoint.
 These are not discretionary features to be negotiated in a backlog; they are the non-negotiable baseline of our profession.

 Yet, when the physical reality of engineering a resilient system inevitably clashes with a predetermined delivery date on a magical Gantt chart, the burden of proof is immediately shifted to the developer.
-Having to constantly defend the fundamentals of good practice to a coordination layer that does not understand the domain isn't just exhausting.
+Having to constantly defend the fundamentals of good practice to a management layer that does not understand the domain isn't just exhausting.
 It signals a systemic lack of respect for engineering professionalism and a complete erosion of trust.

 Every layer you place between the user's problem and the engineer writing the code degrades the engineering context, forcing the engineer to spend far less time solving complex technical problems and far more time solving political ones.